dsi-clinic/the-clinic/syllabus/syllabus.md

 The Data Science Clinic cannot be taken as a pass/fail course.
 All students enrolled will receive a letter grade.
 The breakdown of your grade for this course is summarized below.
 Note that the source of the grading is put in parentheses before the description.

-* __10% Peer Evaluation__ - [Google Form via Canvas] We will solicit feedback from the client on their experience with the team throughout the quarter and the final deliverables.
-We will also solicit feedback from the student teams over the course of the project.
+* __10% Peer Evaluation__ - [Google Form via Canvas] We will solicit feedback from the student teams over the course of the project.
 Students will be required to evaluate the contributions of all team members to the project.
 * __2% Initial Computer Set-up__
 * __3% Initial Org Report__
 * __20% Weekly Reports/Work Product__ –  [Project Mentors & TAs]  Each week there are weekly reports which are due.
 Project mentors will score these reports on a scale of 0-5.
 The weekly reports are measures of a students effort and output for that particular week and may include the following dimensions: